100+ Free GED Practice Questions

 What score do I need to qualify for college credit on the GED?

-A score of 175 or higher on a GED subject test qualifies as 'College Ready + Credit,' which entitles test-takers to 10 credit hours at participating colleges and universities.
+A score of 175–200 on a GED subject test qualifies as 'College Ready + Credit,' under which participating colleges and universities may award up to 10 credit hours per subject (the decision rests with each institution).
 A score of 165–174 is 'College Ready,' indicating readiness for college-level coursework without remediation.

 Can I take the GED online at home?